harinandanaharilal/amfoss-tasks/Task01/README.md

 # Level 1

 <p>The first level was to find the real devil fruit among the replicas ,it took place in Loguetown .The task was pretty straightforward but I realized it only later.
-A few commands like cd ,ls -a and ./eat.sh was repeatedly used.By trial and error I found that the real devil fruit was in sector C ,devil_fruit_6.txt.I am a beginner when it comes to coding and other tech related activities so I took a lot of time with this level.As for my references for doing this was the git doc provided in the amfoss workshop .I completed level 1 on 26/07/2026.</p>
+A few commands like cd ,ls -a and ./eat.sh was used.First I cloned the git repository using clone git and pasting the https path ,then used cd to get into that folder ,again multiple cd to get into Loguetown folder,There i found multiple files when i used ls -a .I had cloned the repo the first day the task was released so even after i tried running ./eat.sh multiple times nothing came up so i looked into the code in eat.sh file ,tried changing it and couldn't revert it back,I tried this after a few days later so i cloned it again and then when i used ./eat.sh it worked .By trial and error I found that the real devil fruit was in sector C ,devil_fruit_6.txt.I am a beginner when it comes to coding and other tech related activities so I took a lot of time with this level.As for my references for doing this was the git doc provided in the amfoss workshop .I completed level 1 on 26/07/2026.</p>
 <img width="1710" height="1107" alt="Screenshot 2026-07-26 at 11 15 37 AM" src="https://github.com/user-attachments/assets/1113119d-0ca9-4935-8684-940a5a931884" />